 The RN to BSN program will include coursework in research, ethics, leadership, teaching, community/public health, and advanced medical/science coursework, such as epidemiology.
 You will also need to complete additional non-nursing courses in science or liberal arts.
 You will also complete coursework in a clinical setting such as a hospital, clinic, or public health facility, where you will be guided by a preceptor (specialist) who oversees your training and evaluation.

-How do I compare RN to BSN programs?
+How do I find the best RN to BSN program for me?

 For your best chance of future career success, look for programs that have CCNE or ACEN accreditation, and that also include a clinical component.
 You should also ensure the program has been licensed and approved by the appropriate State Board of Nursing.